How Enrollment Changes Can Impact Your Financial Aid

 Students receive financial aid based on their enrollment status.
 How does dropping a course or all of your courses impact you?
 When would you have an overpayment?
 When are you allowed to keep your aid?

-Since financial aid disbursements are based on your enrollment status, dropping a class can impact your financial aid.
-Depending on when you drop, you may also owe money.
+Financial aid disbursements are based on your enrollment status, dropping a class can impact your financial aid.

-- If your enrollment status changes full time to less than half time, you may owe back a portion of the aid you received.
+If your enrollment status changes full time to less than half time, you may be required to repay a portion of the Federal Pell Grant you received

-Note: Depending on your EFC, you may lose eligibility by reducing your enrollment status and you may owe back some or all of the funds you received.
+Note: Depending on your Expected Family Contribution (EFC), you may lose Federal Pell Grant eligibility by reducing your enrollment status.
+You may be required to repay a portion of the Federal Pell Grant you received.

-If you drop all of your classes BEFORE the dates listed below, you will owe a repayment:
+If you drop all of your classes BEFORE 60% of the term you WILL owe a repayment:

-- If you finish the term with a combination of 'F', 'NP' or LATE WD's, a 50% Calculation will be performed.
+Note: If you finish the term with a combination of 'F', 'NP' or Late Instructor Drops (ID), a 50% Calculation will be performed.

 Withdrawal & Repayment

 If you receive federal financial aid and withdraw from ALL of your classes before completing more than 60% of the term, you will be required to return any unearned federal funds.
 The Financial Aid Office will calculate the amount based on your withdrawal date.
-Federal Work Study earnings are excluded from the calculation, If you were awarded aid and drop or are dropped from all of your classes on or before the published Census Day, you must repay the full amount received.
-You have 30 days to repay the college in full or it will be reported to the Department of Education (ED).
+Federal Work Study earnings are excluded from the calculation.
+If you were awarded aid and drop or are dropped from all of your classes on or before the published census date, you must repay the full amount received.
+You have 30 days to repay the college in full and may be reported to the Education Department (ED).